taisys-technologies/audit-stakingpool/README.md

 </br>

-- isUsing
+- acceptsRemoval

-Returns true if the owner of the NFT has staking in the staking contract which is only relying on that NFT.
+Returns true if removing the NFT does not hinders the token owner from claim/exit existing deposits, false otherwise.

 </br>